 Even if you’re not planning to apply for any financial products, understanding your credit score is still important.
 Finding out that you have a low credit score might give you a little panic, but understanding why it’s low is the first step to figuring out how to improve it!

-But, your score is not fixed, and depending on how well you manage your finances, it is possible to improve it.
+It’s important to remember that your score is not fixed.
+Depending on how well you manage your finances, it is possible to improve it.

 What Can I Do To Improve My Credit Score?